hbashton/spotify-ripper/README.rst

 Windows
 ~~~~~~~

-Unfortunately, libspotify seems to have an issue building on Windows (if someone can get this to work, please let me know).
+Unfortunately, pyspotify seems to have an issue building on Windows (if someone can get this to work, please let me know).
 The best alternative is to run a linux distribution in a virtual machine.
 Basic instructions to install Ubuntu on Virtual Box can be found in the `wiki <https://github.com/jrnewell/spotify-ripper/wiki/Windows>`__.

 Optional Encoding Formats